iamgodot/py-tldr/README.md

 Python: 3.7, 3.8, 3.9

-OS: Not fully tested on Windows so there's uncertainty with color rendering.
+OS: Not tested on Windows.

 ## Changelog